History of Essential Oil Basics

 Why Should I Use Essential Oils?

-The use of essential oils may not be for everyone, but this modern age is seeing a return to the original teachings of the ancients to help mitigate the side effects that more modern remedies can often have.
+The first rule of essential oil basics is use of essential oils may not be for everyone, but this modern age is seeing a return to the original teachings of the ancients to help mitigate the side effects that more modern remedies can often have.
 People are also wanting to live more organically and in environments that are free from synthetic chemicals.
 They are finding that they feel better when not exposed to harsh cleaning materials or artificial scents.
 This “return to the earth” mind-set has been growing for decades now.
 If this mindset appeals to you, why not investigate a little more and finds out how essential oils can help enhance your health?

 What are essential oils?